Cracowiatschek/DataEngineerPortfolio/README.md

 ## 5.1.
 Get cities without coordinates *@task*
 From PostgreSQL get data with query (stored in Prefect Cloud), and return list of ```namedtuple("City", ["id", "city", "country", "longitude", "latitude"])```.
-Longitude and Latitude are placeholder with None value, City and Country need to search coordinates.
+Longitude and Latitude are placeholders with a None value; City and Country need to search for coordinates.

 ![](assets/05_flows.png)

 ## 5.2.
 Make queue *@task*
-Change list of City to queue to better organised next step.
+Change the list of cities to queue to better organise the next step.

 ## 5.3.
 Get coordinates *@task*
-As input is queue of City, task has while loop and iterate objects and send API request by ```geopy.geocoders``` library with one-second delay between requests (protection against IP blocking and timeouts).
+As input is a queue of City, the task has a while loop, iterate objects, and send API request by ```geopy.geocoders` library with one-second delay between requests (protection against IP blocking and timeouts).
-If request return location, City object with longitude and latitude append to list and return this list.
+If a request returns a location, a City object with longitude and latitude is appended to the list and returned.

 ## 5.4.
 Save coordinates *@task*
-In cursor I create TMP table with query from Cloud, and use ```COPY``` statement to insert data to table, if table has data update target object by query from Cloud.
-If something will be wrong, process rollback changes.
+In cursor, I create a TMP table with a query from Cloud, and use ```COPY``` statement to insert data into the table, if the table has data, update the target object by query from Cloud.
+If something goes wrong, process rollback changes.

 ## 5.5.
 Deploy.
-Flow is deployed in Prefect Cloud with hobby workpool, and code is getting from GitHub repository.
+Flow is deployed in Prefect Cloud with a hobby workpool, and code is getting from the GitHub repository.